-16. Can the appointment of an arbitrator be challenged?
+15. Can the appointment of an arbitrator be challenged?
 What are the grounds for such challenge?
 What is the procedure for such challenge?
+Has there been an increase in number of challenges in your jurisdiction?

 The appointment of an arbitrator may be challenged based on three grounds (art.
 180 para 1 PILA and art.
 367 CPC), namely, (i) if the appointed arbitrator does not have the qualification agreed upon by the parties, (ii) if the rules of arbitration agreed upon by the parties provide a ground for challenging the arbitrator, and (iii) if circumstances giving rise to reasonable doubts as to the arbitrator's independence exist.